celsowm/metal-orm/docs/show-sql-usage.md

 - `--hydrate` — execute and print hydrated results.
 For SQLite this uses an in-memory DB seeded from `playground/shared/playground/data/seed.ts`.
 - `--e2e` — shortcut to force execution (like `--hydrate`) even if you mainly want SQL.
 - `--db=path/to/db.sqlite` — execute against a specific SQLite file (skips in-memory seeding).
+- Results printed under `--hydrate` / `--e2e` are `JSON.stringify`-safe: relation wrappers hide internal references and implement `toJSON`, so you won’t see circular reference errors when logging the hydrated graph.

 ## SQLite auto-install (no package changes)